Items related to Cat in the City

 Seller rating 5 out of 5 stars 5-star rating, Learn more about seller ratings

 Hardcover.
-Condition: Good.
+Condition: Very Good.
 No Jacket.
 Weber, Jill (illustrator).
-Pages can have notes/highlighting.
-Spine may show signs of wear. ~ ThriftBooks: Read More, Spend Less 1.
-Seller Inventory # G0803740565I3N00
+Former library book; May have limited writing in cover pages.
+Pages are unmarked. ~ ThriftBooks: Read More, Spend Less 1.02.
+Seller Inventory # G0803740565I4N10

 Contact seller